gotrash/theme/site/content/docs/5.3/customize/color.md

 ---
 layout: docs
 title: Color
-description: Bootstrap is supported by an extensive color system that themes our styles and components.
+description: GoTrash Theme is supported by an extensive color system that themes our styles and components.
 This enables more comprehensive customization and extension for any project.
 group: customize
 toc: true
 ---